The popularity of RFID has grown over the past few years, so the technology has proved to be a highly versatile method of adding business value.

 In addition to faster authentication of produced goods, manufacturers can also benefit from increased information gathered with the help of RFID technology.
 RFID tags can store far more information than conventional barcode labels.
 This information can be used to optimize production processes.
 Accurate knowledge of the real-time movements of raw materials and the time needed for specific production steps can be integrated into efficient production planning.

 Also, companies that use RFID in tracking and managing of shipping containers are able to track containers in each link of the supply chain.
 Active RFID Tags can be used to track containers in real-time in yards and docks.
+Using RFID for driver behaviour monitoring is another popular application area in transportation and logistics management.

 RFID tags are successfully used for preventive maintenance of equipment.
 It allows manufacturers to have visibility into valuable data such as: which machine has been repaired or undergone maintenance and when has this been done?
 This information helps to plan maintenance schedules.
 Hence, maintenance can become part of production planning and help to prevent costly production breaks.